AdvancedModularManikin/specification/operational_data_model.md

 This may be because a Scenario hasn't been loaded, hardware has failed, or a fluid reservoir is empty, for example.
-The `EXIGENT` status indicates that a Module is currently able to participate in the simulation, but will not not be able to continue participating in the simulation without human intervention.
+The `EXIGENT` status indicates that a Module is currently able to participate in the simulation, but will not be able to continue participating in the simulation without human intervention.

 The `EXIGENT` status should be used primarily to raise alerts to the AMM operator that action is required in order to continue the simulation.